grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 Organizational processes for managing access restrictions to change

 mechanisms supporting, implementing, or enforcing access restrictions associated with changes to the system

+### cm-5.1: Automated Access Enforcement and Audit Records

+Enforce access restrictions using {{ insert: param, cm-05.01_odp }} ; and

+Automatically generate audit records of the enforcement actions.

+Organizations log system accesses associated with applying configuration changes to ensure that configuration change control is implemented and to support after-the-fact actions should organizations discover any unauthorized changes.

+access restrictions for change are enforced using {{ insert: param, cm-05.01_odp }};

+audit records of enforcement actions are automatically generated.

+Configuration management policy

+procedures addressing access restrictions for changes to the system

+system design documentation

+system architecture and configuration documentation

+system configuration settings and associated documentation

+change control records

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with logical access control responsibilities

+organizational personnel with physical access control responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+Organizational processes for managing access restrictions to change

+automated mechanisms implementing the enforcement of access restrictions for changes to the system

+automated mechanisms supporting auditing of enforcement actions

 ### cm-6: Configuration Settings